 Jessica Martucci and Britt Dahlberg are well-established interviewers, story tellers, and public humanities scholars.
 This project, launched in July 2020, is part of a longer-term dream the two have shared of bringing the lens of disability to public history around issues of equity, inclusion, and social justice in health and science.

 jessica martucci, PhD

 Jessica completed her PhD in the History and Sociology of Science, and later earned a Masters degree in Bioethics, at the University of Pennsylvania.
 In 2015 she published her first book, Back the Breast: Natural Motherhood and Breastfeeding in America.
 Prior to launching Beyond Better, she spent three years leading an Oral History Project that explored the lives and work of disabled scientists.
-Jessica is now the Associate Director of Undergraduate Studies in the History & Sociology of Science Department at the University of Pennsylvania.
-You can follow her on Twitter @bioethistorian.
+Since 2021, she has served as the Associate Director of Undergraduate Studies in the History & Sociology of Science Department at the University of Pennsylvania where she is also an Adjunct Associate Professor.
+Beginning in August 2023 she will be the Curator of the Barbara Bates Center for the Study of the History of Nursing.
+You can follow her on X (formerly Twitter) @bioethistorian.

 britt dahlberg, PhD

 Britt completed her Phd in Anthropology at the University of Pennsylvania.
 Before BeyondBetter, she co-designed and led the five-year REACH Ambler Project to use ethnography, oral history, and theater to open up spaces for public dialogue about environmental risk and uncertainty in social and historical context.
 Britt is now the Director of Research at the Center for Humanism at Copper Medical School of Rowan University.
 You can follow her on X (formerly Twitter) @brittbdahl.

 Beyond Better: The Podcast